-Online voting was conducted in the period between June 26 and July 31 this year, when the public were invited to select their favourite mascot to best represent the Hong Kong Games (HKG) from three shortlisted designs.
+Online voting was conducted in the period between 26 June and 31 July 2020, when the public were invited to select their favourite mascot to best represent the Hong Kong Games (HKG) from three shortlisted designs.
 As a result, more than 3 000 votes were received and Cheering Larry received the highest number of votes to become the mascot of the HKG.

 Shortlisted Mascot Designs:

 The chubby sports enthusiast can often be found at Hong Kong Games supporting the athletes with the loudest cheering voice.

 The energetic Cheering Larry always supports the athletes with cheer megaphone and cheerleader pom poms, adding momentum to Hong Kong Games.

 The blue colour represents outdoor sports.

 The red colour displays the enthusiasm and perseverance of athletes.